Features

 Of the many manufacturing digitization enablers, AI-driven applications are the most promising because of their ability to provide considerable insight into the current status and future direction of many systems supporting ATMP process design and manufacturing (Figure 1).

-A note about the use of the term ATMPs in this article: Biological medicinal products supporting medicinal therapies based on genes, cell therapy, and engineered tissues are commonly referred to in the US as cellular and gene therapy (C>) products; in Europe, they are called ATMPs.
+A note about the use of the term ATMPs in this article: Biological medicinal products supporting medicinal therapies based on genes, cell therapy, and engineered tissues are commonly referred to in the US as cellular and gene therapy (C&GT) products; in Europe, they are called ATMPs.
 We use the term ATMPs in this article to cover both terms.

 The complexity associated with gene and cell biotechnology and the variation inherent to the processes of transforming the biomaterials into personalized drugs are ripe prospects for AI.
 Some ATMPs such as cell and gene therapy can have certain characteristics that present challenges for traditional process design and manufacturing.
 One characteristic is patient-distal cell processing, which creates challenges in track and trace and repeated decontamination of incoming process materials.
 Other challenges include establishing and maintaining patient-related data standards, security, privacy, curation, storage, and distribution; the extreme difficulty in providing second attempts at a therapy, which imposes a burden to not only discover pro-cess deviations and product failure but also the added pressure to prevent them; new and more sophisticated sensing and analysis for the determination of patient-specific sample and product characteristics; autologous sample handling that often requires adjustment of process parameters to best handle unique cell/tissue sample characteristics; the orchestration of distributed control with any centralized processing of individual autologous cells and tissues that imposes added burdens; and the fact that as products and practices are so new, and operational critical process parameters (CPPs) are often not well understood, the production process can evolve even after technology transfer.